immza/Gauge-Bar-Chart-for-Sales./README.md

 # 📊 Renata Analytics Dashboard (Bar + Gauge)

-A modern React-based data visualization program for Renata PLC.
+A modern React-based data visualization program.
 This tool supports **two modes** — an interactive Bar Chart (Task 1a) to visualize product sales and a Gauge Chart (Task 1b) to monitor monthly sales.
 Toggle them easily using JSX: `<BarChart />` or `<GaugeStatusChart />`.

 ---